 Conflict over co-operation

 Every workforce is a team, working collaboratively towards a shared goal.
 Whilst individual successes should definitely be encouraged and celebrated, they cannot be justified if they are at the expense of another employee.

-The solution: self-determination & complex classification
+The solution: self-determination & complex leaderboards

 I propose a cognitive shift from using your colleagues as a benchmark for success towards using yourself as the benchmark.
 Setting your own goals, and targets each week based on your own capabilities that encourage you to challenge yourself to a realistic level.
 This would shift a focus towards improving as an individual employee whilst also achieving your team’s goals at your own capacity.